Skip to content

 License/2/key=<license-key2>

-If a port is not explicitly specified in the Turbo section alongwith it's speed and license key, it will fall back to work as a normal Drone port (without the full line rate support).
+If a port is not explicitly specified in the Turbo section in drone.ini along with it's speed and license key, it will fall back to work as a normal Drone port (without the accelerated high-speed support).

 To activate your license(s), make sure you fill in the port name, speed and license key details in drone.ini as specified above and then run -